bstizzle/mod1project-dj-cli/README.md

 				^
 				|
 			  Song
 			  	^
 				|
 			 Artist

 # User Stories
-As a listener, I can see all the Djs and their playlists As a listener, I can select and save playlists to my library listen to AS a listener, I can remove playlists from my library As a listener, I can leave/edit/delete reviews on playlists and Djs
-# As a listener, I can follow Djs I like and not just their playlists (requieres an additional class?)
+As a listener, I can see all the Djs and their playlists As a listener, I can select and save playlists to my library listen to As a listener, I can remove playlists from my library As a listener, I can leave/edit/delete reviews on playlists and Djs ??As a listener, I can follow Djs I like and not just their playlists (requieres an additional class?)

 As a Dj, I can create and populate playlists, and do all listener actions As a Dj, I can directly input a song into one of my playlists